 What You Need to Know About Peripheral Neuropathy

-Do you or anyone you know experience numbness, tingling, or burning in your extremities?
-Does it feel like sensation is just ‘different’ in your arms or legs?
+Do you or someone you know experience numbness, tingling, or burning in your extremities?
+Do you feel like the feeling is just "different" in your arms or legs?
 If so, you may be experiencing peripheral neuropathy.

-An estimated 20 million people in the United States have some form of peripheral neuropathy, a condition that develops as a result of damage to the peripheral nervous system — the vast communications network that transmits information between the central nervous system (the brain and spinal cord) and every other part of the body.
+An estimated 20 million people in the United States have some type of peripheral neuropathy, a condition that develops as a result of damage to the peripheral nervous system, the vast communications network that transmits information between the central nervous system (the brain and the spinal cord) and any other part of the body.
 (Neuropathy means nerve disease or damage.)
-Symptoms can range from numbness or tingling, to pricking sensations (paresthesia), or muscle weakness.
-Areas of the body may become abnormally sensitive leading to an exaggeratedly intense or distorted experience of touch (allodynia).
-In such cases, pain may occur in response to a stimulus that does not normally provoke pain.
-Severe symptoms may include burning pain (especially at night), muscle wasting, paralysis, or organ or gland dysfunction.
-Damage to nerves that supply internal organs may impair digestion, sweating, sexual function, and urination.
-In the most extreme cases, breathing may become difficult, or organ failure may occur. (source: National Institute of Health)
+Symptoms can range from numbness or tingling to pricking sensations (paresthesia) or muscle weakness.
+Areas of the body may become abnormally sensitive, leading to an exaggeratedly intense or distorted experience of touch (allodynia).
+In such cases, the pain may occur in response to a stimulus that is not normally painful.
+Serious symptoms may include burning pain (especially at night), muscle atrophy, paralysis, or organ or gland dysfunction.
+Damage to the nerves that supply internal organs can affect digestion, sweating, sexual function, and urination.
+In the most extreme cases, breathing can become difficult or organ failure can occur. (source: National Institute of Health)

-At the Neuro Clinic, we seek to identify the root cause of the problem and eliminate symptoms at the source.
-We do so without the use of drugs, so there are no debilitating side effects.
+At the Neuro Clinic we seek to identify the root cause of the problem and eliminate the symptoms at the source.
+We do it without the use of drugs, so there are no debilitating side effects.
 Using our ReBuilder Therapy, we strengthen the connections in your nervous system and reduce symptoms.
-Neuropathy is something that no one should live with permanently.
-Physical, chemical, and emotional stress can cause an avalanche of health concerns symptoms.
+Neuropathy is something no one should live with permanently.
+Physical, chemical and emotional stress can cause an avalanche of symptoms of health problems.
 Schedule an appointment today and let us help you figure out how to get your life back.